danielduch212/danielduch212/README.md

   <b> Each user has access to different functions </b>
   <b> This api is written in ASP .NET 8 with Entity Framework to build database and with other useful packages </b>
   <b> It is build using Clean Code Pattern and CQRS </b>
+  <b> The Application is adjusted to work with Azure Web Services + SQL Database </b>
+  <b> It uses Blob Storage - and have functions to manage access to it. </b>
   - (https://github.com/danielduch212/CarRepairWorkshops)